Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Adaptively controlling particle number under GCE

 where $\mu$ is the chemical potential and $N$ is the total particle number operator.
 This modification yields $e^{-\beta \widetilde{H}} = e^{-\beta (H - \mu N)} \equiv e^{-\alpha N -\beta H}$, indicating that the thermal density operator in GCE can be obtained using the standard purification approach with the modified Hamiltonian $H \rightarrow \widetilde{H}$.

 When the Hamiltonian conserves particle number, i.e. $[H, N] = 0$, we have

 for any time-dependent $\mu(\tau)$, provided that

 This implies the system can be cooled along any path on the $\alpha-\beta$ plane without, in principle, altering the final result.
 A similar property holds on the $\langle N\rangle-\beta$ plane, since $\langle N \rangle$ is uniquely determined by $\alpha$.
-In particular, the equal-particle-number path naturally emerges as a viable option and is frequently adopted in practical studies.
+In particular, the constant-particle-number path naturally emerges as a viable option and is useful in practical studies\cite{Qu2024PRLPhase, Qu2024PRLBilayer,Chen2026SBFractional}.